Artists inspire Archibald Dining menu

 “After a rollercoaster year for both hospitality and the arts, this year’s Archibald Dining Package feels particularly significant for us,” says Moran.
 “After months of constant setbacks, it’s been heartening to flip things on their head for a moment and try to find some inspiration out of such a difficult time.

-“We feel fortunate to be able to offer up an experience that draws on the sense of camaraderie we’ve found over the last few months, and create an experience that allows the community to go out and really make a day of it – lunch and a show all in the one place, celebrating one of Sydney’s most loved moment in the arts calendar.”
+“We feel fortunate to be able to offer up an experience that draws on the sense of camaraderie we’ve found over the last few months, and create an experience that allows the community to go out and really make a day of it.
+Lunch and a show all in the one place, celebrating one of Sydney’s most loved moment in the arts calendar.”

-Reflecting on a time where comfort food has felt more important than ever, Moran and Brindley communicated with each of the finalists via phone and email during lockdown to discuss what was keeping them occupied, such as baking, and some of their more personal food memories.
+Reflecting on a time when comfort food has felt more important than ever, Moran and Brindley communicated with each of the finalists via phone and email during lockdown to discuss what was keeping them occupied, such as baking, and some of their more personal food memories.
 Their responses form the basis of the three-course menu.

 Jonathan Dalton became a new father during lockdown, and spent a lot of time at home baking with his family.
 Inspired by this, Moran and Brindley have created a house-made focaccia with Dalton’s favourite cooking ingredient – garlic.